Recent Research Projects

 Header image: © Andrew Rich, iStock

-In varying consortia with leading industries and research organisations in Europe, ServTech has acquired substantial research funds for large-scale research projects from the European Commission.
-They include FP7 IP projects, such as the Management of Dynamic Manufacturing Networks (IMAGINE), and Horizon 2020 projects, such as An Integrated Platform for Managing the Product-Service Lifecycle (ICP4Life) and QUALITOP.
+In various consortia with leading industry and research organisations in Europe, ServTech has been awarded significant research funding from the European Commission for large-scale research projects.
+These include FP7 IP projects, such as the Management of Dynamic Manufacturing Networks (IMAGINE), and Horizon 2020 projects, such as An Integrated Platform for Managing the Product-Service Lifecycle (ICP4Life), and QUALITOP, and ONCOSCREEN.

 ServTech’s expertise lies in:

-- on-demand declarative languages and techniques for empowering users, and
+• on-demand declarative languages and techniques for user empowerment, and

-ServTech is committed to pooling, coordinating and consolidating research activities in service science and innovation all across Europe.
-It focuses on real-world challenges that demand the use of multiple conceptual, methodological and substantive approaches.
+ServTech aims to pool, coordinate, and consolidate research activities in service science and innovation all across Europe.
+It focuses on real-world challenges that require the use of multiple conceptual, methodological and substantive approaches.

 Research & Development Projects

-ServTech has been successful in acquiring research funds from European resources.
+ServTech has been successful in obtaining research funding from European sources.

-Besides a range of journal and conference publications, all research results achieved in these projects are openly accessible to the public through a list of research reports, called deliverables in the EU jargon.
-They are also available on the related project websites.
+In addition to a number of journal and conference publications, all research results from these projects are openly available to the public through a list of research reports, called deliverables in EU jargon.
+They are also available on the respective project websites.

 HORIZON 2020